lorikayman/RebisTheory/rebis_theory.md

 Here, this connection is probable through the alchemy path of Gilded Griffin, as its wielders had potentially been in the Underworld, as implied by the myth of a griffin shining a light on the Underworld.

 Considering knights had remained as such, named as knights, the change in design of their military units under this narrative seems unlikely, leaving a room for Spiral Wardens, or simply wardens, to exist so far in the past.
-Or, as we discussed earlier, those are gunslinger priests.

 The prior idea could be also supported by the more medieval design of tier 1 trojans, where we discussed the usage of redwood in their chest-plate.